-The question comes from someone who already has a permanent residence visa (PR Visa).
+This post is about securing a job in Australia while still overseas comes straight from an email from an SMG reader who already has a permanent residence visa (189 Visa).
 This is an important detail because she doesn't have to find a job to sponsor her visa.

 We have a strong will to immigrate to Australia (sooner is better).
-We would love to see our daughter (age 14) start the school with the new term (Jan/Feb 2015).
+We would love to see our daughter (age 14) start the school with the new term (Jan/Feb 2018).

 We have been granted permanent residency in Australia a couple of years ago.
 And now, since, we have fully made up our mind to relocate, every day in the UK seems like a burden.
 However, I am not able to get traction on securing a job while in the UK.